 related-idparameter which contains the id of the Task resource that was provided to ZorgDomein at SSO.
 This way ZorgDomein queries for attachments that are directly related to the task or transaction in the information system of the sender.
 These attachments will be added automatically to the document in ZorgDomein.

-- The web form for document generation also contains a dedicated button the select addtional attachments from the information system of the sender.
+- The web form for document generation also contains a dedicated button to select additional attachments from the information system of the sender.
 When clicking this button, the ZorgDomein UI will display a modal that should list additional attachments from the information system of the sender.
 ZorgDomein will query these attachements by a FHIR search request at the DocumentReference endpoint.
+The resources in the search result must conform to the IHE MHD Profile on DocumentReference from a Query with Minimal Metadata.
 After the XIS has returned the DocumentReference resources to ZorgDomein and the user has selected one or more documents to attach to the referral letter, ZorgDomein will query the selected Binary resources and add these to the document.

 Note the that the DocumentReference resources that are returned to ZorgDomein should not contain the binary file by itself, but must contain a reference to a Binary resource in